 Internationally renowned human rights leader, Frances Voon, received The Global Australian Award for Social Impact for her leadership in advancing refugee rights.
 She has been described as “a heroine hidden in plain sight” and has dedicated her life to advancing the rights of forced migrants.

 Ms Voon is the Executive Manager of the Kaldor Centre for International Refugee Law at UNSW.
 She has worked in Sudan, Jordan and Bangladesh on refugee policy.

 “How a society treats forced migrants is a barometer for its commitment to ensuring everyone has the opportunity to flourish, regardless of their background.
 A society that sees dignity and strength in diversity can confidently welcome those seeking safety.”

 Frances Voon was named one of the 40 Under 40 Most Influential Asian-Australians in 2022.

 Cosmopolitan’s Entrepreneur of the Year, Forbes Asia star, the Australian Financial Review’s ‘Young Rich List’ are accolades earned by an Amazing Woman who turned a debt-ridden life into a $100 million success story.

 Jane showed immense courage, resilience and determination to follow her instincts and now advises aspiring entrepreneurs as a “Shark” on Network Ten’s business show Shark Tank.

 Jane quit her job as an accountant in 2010 and knew her parents wouldn’t be keen to learn she had a new fashion-related business idea in lieu of her career.
-So, she caught a bus to “work” with her mum each morning while secretly spruiking the latest trends from stalls in Bondi bars and the Arthouse Hotel.
-Jane Lu is a truly Amazing Woman leading her booming e-commerce fashion company, Showpo – a testament to Jane’s vision and tenacity.
+So, she caught a bus to “work” with her mum each morning while secretly pitching the latest trends on social media, in Bondi bars and the Arthouse Hotel.
+Jane Lu is an Amazing Woman leading her booming global fashion brand, Showpo – a testament to her vision and tenacity.